-A dominant characteristic of the Manor Kill watershed's regional setting is its location within the 2,000 square-mile New York City Watershed.
+A dominant characteristic of the Schoharie Creek watershed's regional setting is its location within the 2,000 square-mile New York City Watershed.
 The NYC Watershed is the largest unfiltered water supply in the U.S., providing 1.4 billion gallons of clean drinking water each day to over nine million residents in New York City and some smaller municipalities (nearly half the population of New York State) (Catskill Center2, 2006).

 The Schoharie Creek is dammed by the Gilboa Dam, creating the Schoharie Reservoir just outside the Catskill Park.
 The reservoir covers 1.9 mi2, is 140' deep, and receives 80% of its water from the Schoharie Creek.
-The other 20% comes from local direct drainage basins, including the Manor Kill.
-At the reservoir, a portion of the water is transferred through the Shandaken portal to the Esopus Creek and Ashokan Reservoir.
-The Catskill system (Ashokan and Schoharie) provides approximately 40% of NYC's drinking water.
+The other 20% comes from local direct drainage basins.
+At the reservoir part of the water is transfer through the Shandaken portal to the Esopus Creek and

+Ashokan Reservoir.
+The Ashokan provides approximately 10% of NYC's drinking water.
 The NYC Department of Environmental Protection (DEP) operates this drinking water supply under a Filtration Avoidance Determination (FAD) issued by the Environmental Protection Agency and the New York State Department of Health.
 Central to the maintenance of the FAD are a series of partnership programs between NYC and the upstate communities, as well as a set of rules and regulations written to protect water quality.